Wednesday, October 30, 2024

 Sources:

-The Truth about Surveillance - Blog Post #5
+The Truth about Privacy - Blog Post #5

 Nothing is private.
 The small computers we carry in our pockets each day are constantly invading our privacy and constantly surveiling us.
 After further educating myself through the various TedTalks, my eyes have been opened to the truth about surveillance.